jucian0/posts/builder-pattern.md

 }
 ```

 This is a very simple example of a validation class, but I believe that it is a good example to show how the builder pattern works.
-Let's a brief explanation about our implementation.
+Bellow you can see a brief explanation about our implementation.

 1. Create a class called StringValidator.
 2. Create a constructor that receives a string as a value and an array of strings as a message.